gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

     Credit where credits due: I couldn't think of anything until I skimmed the [Reddit solution thread](https://old.reddit.com/r/adventofcode/comments/zmcn64).
 I was trying to skim for inspiration without spoiling for myself.
 Luckily I saw a mention of rotating the coordinate space (you'll see why this is relevant later) which got me unstuck.

 [^inspiration-2]:
     Once again, credit to the [Reddit solution thread](https://old.reddit.com/r/adventofcode/comments/zmcn64).
-Skimming this thread I saw a couple of references to line intersections which got me started on this approach.
+Skimming this thread, I saw a couple of references to line intersections which got me started on this approach.

 [^closed-addition]:
-    Another affect of using Manhattan distance is that distances between integer points is always an integer.
-This is thanks to the fact that Manhattan distances are calculated using only additon, and lattices are [closed under addition](https://en.wikipedia.org/wiki/Closure_(mathematics)).
+    Another effect of using Manhattan distance is that distances between integer points is always an integer.
+This is thanks to the fact that Manhattan distances are calculated using only addition, and lattices are [closed under addition](https://en.wikipedia.org/wiki/Closure_(mathematics)).

 [^inspiration]:
     Credit where credits due: I couldn't think of anything until I skimmed the [Reddit solution thread](https://old.reddit.com/r/adventofcode/comments/zmcn64).
 I was trying to skim for inspiration without spoiling for myself.
 Luckily I saw a mention of rotating the coordinate space (you'll see why this is relevant later) which got me unstuck.

 [^empty-sensor-sets]:
-    In my implementation, I actually discard sensor sets where the intersection of the sensor's of y values is empty.
+    In my implementation, I actually discard sensor sets where the intersection of the sensor's y values is empty.
 These sensor sets can't cover any rows that aren't covered by some subset of the sensors.
 Doing this dramatically cuts down the number of sensor sets to check.
-I gloss over this detail for the sake of focusing on the high level aspects, but it's actually critical because there are 2<sup>40</sup> - 1 possible combinations of sensors, the vast majority of which are redundant.
-If the set of all sensors is `S`, than the sensor sets I discuss in this post are the elements of the  [power set](https://en.wikipedia.org/wiki/Power_set) of `S` (excluding the empty set).
+I gloss over this detail for the sake of focusing on the high-level aspects, but it's actually critical because there are 2<sup>40</sup> - 1 possible combinations of sensors, the vast majority of which are redundant.
+If the set of all sensors is `S`, then the sensor sets I discuss in this post are the elements of the  [power set](https://en.wikipedia.org/wiki/Power_set) of `S` (excluding the empty set).

 [^coordinate-system]:
     In fig. 9.
 I've set up the origin of the "diagonal space" coordinate system so that `y'` and `x'` touch the top left and bottom left corners of the solution space respectively.
 There's nothing special about this convention, I chose it to make the visualisations neater.
 Nonetheless, here's some Rust code for converting between the systems using this convention: